Electronic books

 An electronic book reader is a small, portable computer designed for

-reading books stored in a digital format such as ASCII, PDF, HTML, or
+reading books stored in a digital format such as ASCII, PDF, HTML, RTF, or

 another similar format.
 (Currently the two most popular ebook formats are

-EPUB, a worldwide, open standard that evolved from an earlier standard called OEB (Open e-book) and widely used by Sony Readers and most other ebook readers, and AZW, a
+EPUB, a worldwide, open standard that evolved from an earlier standard called OEB (Open ebook) and widely used by Kobo, Sony Readers, Nooks, and most other ebook readers, and AZW, a

 proprietary format developed by Amazon and currently readable only